necromuralist/student_intervention/student_intervention/preparing_data.rst

+In addition, the target data was also changed so that instead of 'yes' and 'no' values it contained only '1' and '0' values.

 Split data into training and test sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next the data was converted into training and testing sets.
+Next the data was shuffled and then split into training and testing sets.